wptrainingteam/repo-template/README.md

 An optional section which can contain a list of resources that the instructor can use to get more information on the topic.

-## Exemplar
+## Example Lesson

-A sample of how the lesson plan can be implemented.
-Written in script form as an example of how an instructor might use this lesson plan at an event with screenshots and instructions (if necessary).
+An example of how the lesson plan can be implemented.
+Written in script form as one possible way an instructor might use this lesson plan at an event with screenshots and instructions (if necessary).

-### Section Heading for Exemplar
+### Section Heading for Example Lesson

 You will likely need to break this down into multiple sections.